 This will open a gallery where you can choose from a variety of templates and styles to use for your graphic.

 Double-click to select the template you prefer and then click Use Template in the preview window.
 For our example, we will use a custom Gantt template made earlier.

 Now, in the Data Entry wizard, you can either enter your tasks and dates manually, or you can copy-paste them from an existing Excel file.
 Here is where you can also make a few customization choices, such as changing the shape or color of each task.
 When ready, click the Create button.

 Depending on the template chosen and the customizations you make, you can get a Gantt chart that looks similar to this:

-Once generated, your Gantt chart can be restyled or updated automatically using Office Timeline Basic.
+Once generated, your Gantt chart can be restyled or updated automatically using Office Timeline Pro+.
 You can add or edit data at any time, format fonts and shapes, and include details such as task duration, percent complete or Today marker, among others.
-In my example above, I’ve entered a few milestones too, repositioned task titles, and added % complete to provide more clarity.
+In our example above, we’ve entered a few milestones too, repositioned task titles, and added % complete to provide more clarity.